Oru Mugathirai: Plot

+Now aware of the danger, Kanmani finds an unlikely ally in her former rival, Shalini.
+Together, they attempt to outmaneuver the psychiatrist.
+Kanmani uses Sathyamoorthy’s own tracking habits against him, leading him into a psychological trap where Shalini briefly poses as "Rohit" to sow doubt in his mind.
+However, Sathyamoorthy quickly sees through the ruse, and his obsession turns murderous.
+Realizing she needs more help, Kanmani approaches Arjun.
+She provides undeniable proof of Sathyamoorthy’s malpractice and manipulation.
+Recognizing that his doctor is a predator exploiting his fragile mental state, a transformed Arjun joins Kanmani to take him down.

+The tension reaches a breaking point at Shalini’s guest house.
+Sathyamoorthy, now desperate to eliminate the evidence of his crimes, launches a direct attack.
+A brutal struggle ensues on the balcony of the fifth floor.
+As Kanmani is shoved over the edge, Arjun manages to catch her, holding her suspended in mid-air.
+In a frantic attempt to either drag Kanmani down or save himself, Sathyamoorthy loses his footing and plunges from the building.
+Sathyamoorthy survives the fall but suffers a traumatic brain injury resulting in permanent, total amnesia.
+He is left a blank slate, stripped of his manipulative intellect and his identity.

+Years later, the narrative achieves a sense of profound poetic justice.
+Kanmani has fulfilled her dreams, becoming a world-renowned psychiatrist practicing in the UK.
+The film’s final irony is revealed when it is shown that Sathyamoorthy is now a permanent resident in a psychiatric facility—and Kanmani is the lead doctor overseeing his care.
+The victim has become the healer, while the predator has become a helpless patient, unknowingly dependent on the woman he once tried to destroy.

 Production

-Pre-Production
+Pre-production

 The film began production in July 2015 and marked the return of director R. Senthil Nadan, who had previously made the horror film Sivi (2007).
 Senthilnadan had launched the film titled FB with tagline Statushae Podu Chat Pannu, but later changed the title to Oru Mugathirai.

 Casting

 Described as a psychological thriller based on Facebook, Rahman was signed to portray the lead role of a psychiatrist, while newcomer Model Aditi Gururaj Acharya (who already signed in a Kannada film but later she opted out) was cast as the female lead (victim) in the film and also marks her film debut.
 Aditi had initially refused the film, though Senthil Nadan managed to convince her to agree terms after six months.
 This was the only film of her entire career before switching her to Full-time Modelling.

 Filming

 The film was shot in 42 days in and around Goa, Puducherry and Ooty, with music composed by Prem Kumar, an associate of A. R. Rahman, while Saravanapandian, handled the camera work.
 Senthil Nadan worked on the project simultaneously alongside his commitments for a horror film titled Raja Magal.